MrcRjs/adguardhome-scheduled-block-service/README.md

 ## Pre-requirements

-While this can be installed in any server with crontab, I recommend installing this in a local network server or even better in the same adguardhome server host due to the basic authentication security used by AdguardHome.
+While this can be installed in any server with crontab, I recommend installing it in a local network server or in the same server host adguardhome due to the basic authentication security used by AdguardHome.

 - [AdguardHome compatible w adguard-home-api v0.2.0](https://github.com/AdguardTeam/AdGuardHome#api)
 - [git](https://openwrt.org/packages/pkgdata/git)